kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 ## I think this means I'm not doing *too* badly in my first semester

 - I keep pushing myself, though.
 It's been fun.
 I've really been enjoying research, my classes, and being a PhD student.
   I can't imagine really doing anything else right now.
-I haven't decided quite yet if I am going to do a summer internship next year, but I've been applying and interviewing, so we'll see how it all turns out.
-Either way, I can just stay over the summer and do research, too, so it depends.

 - There are many; so many more things in the works right now, but I should get to sleep.
 But I feel a bit better; it's been a wild ride!